justingill/Analysis/README.md

 # Analysis
-This is just a not so serious project predicting stocks using fbprophet.
+This is just a not so serious project working with time-series data to predict stocks using fbprophet.